 Implementing Effective Fraud Prevention Strategies

-Prevention is always better than cure, especially when it comes to financial fraud.
+Prevention is always better than a cure, especially when it comes to financial fraud.
 In this section, we will explore the best practices for implementing effective fraud prevention strategies.
 From robust internal controls and employee training programs to embracing technological advancements, we will uncover the key ingredients for keeping fraud at bay.

 Leveraging Machine Learning for Fraud Detection